- 2 Thai: Laab by WhatKateandKrisDid

 Most travel bloggers will go out of their way to taste new foods and this collaboration is proof of that.
 Traveling for food is a key theme in many travel blogs and most travelers are foodies on the hunt for new international food favourites.
 A favourite saying is “I travel for food” and compiling lists of their favourite world foods keeps many travelers drooling at the thought of trying something new.
 This post is for foodies who travel to eat and experience new and different world foods.

 I have wonderful memories of all the foods I have tried whilst traveling.
-From elotes in the Yucatan, a full Irish breakfast, doolin crab on the Wild Atlantic Way tapas in Andalucia the list could go on forever.
+From elotes the Street Food of ithe Yucatan, a full Irish breakfast, doolin crab on the Wild Atlantic Way tapas in Andalucia the list could go on forever.
 There are so many international foods that I haven’t yet tried in their home countries and some intriguing foods that I never would have suspected would be so good.

 Since I am a true foodie at heart I decided I wanted to hear from my fellow travel bloggers about their food favourites that they had encountered around the world.
 Some of them found deep food contentment in dishes at home and others tried things new to them and as a result have added them to their food favourites.